.

 1. Text Link

-For any lab to process more than 100 cases per day, a laboratory information management system (LIMS) from a LIMS provider or a laboratory information system (LIS) from a LIS company is a must.
-These laboratory software systems from lab vendors enable mid-to-large-scale laboratories to leverage diagnostic lab software technology to run efficiently and scale their operations.
+For any lab (medical or otherwise) to process more than 100 cases per day either a laboratory information system or laboratory information management system is necessary.
+These laboratory software systems from LIS software vendors/LIMS vendors enable mid-to-large-scale laboratories to leverage diagnostic lab software technology to run efficiently and scale their operations.

-While both laboratory software systems represent laboratory workflow management solutions for streamlining lab data, they differ in their purpose, based on a particular lab’s needs.
-Laboratory information system functions are medical laboratory solutions that focus on patient information and test results, while LIMS lab management software focuses on test samples.
-For example, a patient’s medical history, demographics, test results, disease diagnosis, and treatment are processed by a laboratory information system (also known as a medical laboratory information system or a pathology information system).
+Laboratory information system functions focus on medical laboratory solutions for patient information and test results, while lab information management system functions focus on test samples.
+For example, a patient’s medical history, demographics, test results, disease diagnosis, and treatment are generally processed with a laboratory information system LIS software.

 Laboratory Software Systems

-What is a Laboratory Information Management System?
+What is a LIS Laboratory Information System?

-Laboratory information management system software allows testing facilities to efficiently manage samples and their associated data.
-This enables a lab to automate lab workflow (such as sample tracking) and produce reliable results.
-A lab information management system does just as its name states, managing vast amounts of data at various stages of lab operations (such as sample management, workflow management, inventory management, etc.) with these functions serving to streamline laboratory operations, improve data integrity, enhance productivity, and ensure compliance with regulatory standards.
+A laboratory information management system does just as its name states, managing vast amounts of data at various stages of lab operations (such as sample management, workflow management, inventory management, etc.) with these functions serving to streamline laboratory operations, improve data integrity, enhance productivity, and ensure compliance with regulatory standards.

-Examples of LIMS systems include the following.
+Examples of LIMS systems include the following:

 • An environmental lab using a laboratory information management system to monitor water quality, analyze air and soil samples, and ensure compliance with environmental regulations imposed by government agencies.